One To One Meetings

 HR representative and team leads engaging in one-to-ones with developers are required to read the whole post and take inspiration.

-Three (3) one-to-one meetings are scheduled each year.
+As a rule of thumb, the company will make sure that every employee have at least two one-to-one meetings each year.
 All employees with a role in operations will attend the meeting with a designated HR representative.

 The one-to-one meeting is not an occasion for control or top-down education.
 It is a meeting of the employee and for the employee, with the following goals: